rkaraujo/rka-blog-nextjs/posts/deploy-quarkus-heroku.md

 It will compile and deploy your application on Heroku.

-After following these steps I could access the application in my browser using the http url shown by the heroku create command.
+After following these steps I could access the application on my browser using the http url shown by the heroku create command.
 For this test I deployed the application as a runner jar, I didn't compile the project as a native executable.